-THEA 414 (3-3-0) Drama Theory Criticism II: A continuation of THEA 413, beginning with the eighteenth century.
-Study of the impact that these theories have on criticism, dramaturgy, production, and acting.
+THEA 414 (3-3-0) Drama Theory Criticism II: A continuation of THEA 413, beginning with the

 THEA 420 (3-3-0) Senior Seminar: The ability to prepare and to present the results of detailed and focused study is one of the hallmarks of the liberal arts education.
 This course provides an in-depth understanding of the methods used in academic research and writing.